AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

 ![](../../appflowy-cloud/uml-Authentication\_Flow.png)

-#### Voila!

-Ultimately, by clicking the Google login button, users are directed to a web browser to finalize the authentication process.
-Once authenticated, they are seamlessly redirected back to AppFlowy.
-Truly, integrating Supabase authentication into AppFlowy is a straightforward endeavor.
+By clicking a login button for Google, users are directed to a web browser to finalize the authentication process.
+Once authenticated, they are redirected back to AppFlowy.

 We will support other social logins later, including GitHub, Discord, Slack, and more.
-The processes for each are quite similar
+The process for each is quite similar

 ![login.png](../../appflowy-cloud/login\_image.png)

-### Data storage
+## Data Storage

-#### Architectural Design
+### Architectural Design

-One of the prerequisites for AppFlowy Data Storage is the support for multiple cloud services.
+One of the prerequisites for AppFlowy Data Storage is support for multiple cloud services.

  To achieve this, we've designed an abstraction layer that facilitates the integration of various cloud services.
 Each implementation provides the specific logic for the functions outlined in the AppFlowyServer interface.

  The architectural design is illustrated below:

 ![](../../appflowy-cloud/uml-AppFlowy\_Server\_Component\_Diagram.png)

-From the `AppFlowyServer` interface, it's evident that we can easily transition between various cloud services.
+Using the `AppFlowyServer` interface we can easily transition between various cloud services.
 For instance, moving from [Supabase](https://supabase.com/) to [Firebase](https://firebase.google.com/) or [Appwrite](https://appwrite.io/) is merely a matter of changing the implementation of the `AppFlowyServer` interface.

 The `AppFlowyServer` encompasses five services, with each service catering to a unique set of functionalities.
 Additionally, each service defines its own interface.
 Let's explore each of these components in detail.

-* UserCloudService
+#### UserCloudService

 The UserCloudService represents a standardized set of functionalities for interacting with a cloud-based user management service.

-This includes operations for registering new users, authenticating existing ones, managing user profiles, and handling user workspaces.
+This includes operations for:
+ * registering new users
+ * authenticating existing users
+ * managing user profiles
+ * handling user workspaces

 In addition to basic user management, the interface provides methods for managing collaborative objects, subscribing to user updates, and receiving real-time events.

-* DocumentCloudService
+#### DocumentCloudService

 The `DocumentCloudService` represents a set of standardized functionalities for managing and retrieving information related to documents in a cloud service.

 It facilitates fetching updates to a given document, obtaining snapshots of a document up to a specified limit, and accessing the primary data of a document.

 This interface is designed to offer asynchronous operations to ensure efficient and non-blocking interactions when dealing with document data in a cloud environment.

-* DatabaseCloudService
+#### DatabaseCloudService

 The `DatabaseCloudService` represents a set of standardized operations focused on collaborative objects within a `AppFlowy` database.

 This interface allows for the retrieval of updates for a specific collaborative object, batch fetching of updates for multiple collaborative objects of a given type, and obtaining a set number of snapshots for a collaborative object.

 These functionalities ensure efficient and streamlined interactions when managing and accessing collaborative data in a cloud database environment.

-* RemoteCollabStorage
+#### RemoteCollabStorage

 The `RemoteCollabStorage` interface provides a suite of operations for managing collaborative objects in a remote storage system.
 This includes checking whether the remote storage is active and functions for retrieving all updates, snapshots, and the state of a collaborative object.

  Furthermore, there are methods to create snapshots and dispatch updates or initial states to the remote storage.

  The service is built with asynchronous operations in mind, as evident by the `async` keyword, ensuring that activities like fetching or sending data don't block other operations.
 It also allows subscribing to remote updates, giving users the capability to stay updated with changes in the collaborative object.

-* FolderCloudService
+#### FolderCloudService

 The `FolderCloudService` interface outlines a set of operations centered around managing workspaces and folders in a cloud environment.
-It offers capabilities to create a new workspace and fetch data, snapshots, and updates related to a specific folder within a workspace. .
+It offers capabilities to create a new workspace and fetch data, snapshots, and updates related to a specific folder within a workspace.

+### Cloud Service Provider Implementations

 Currently, we only support Supabase as a cloud service provider.
 However, we intend to support other cloud services in the future.

 Let's explore how to implement the `AppFlowyServer` using Supabase.

-#### Supabase implementation
+#### Supabase Implementation

 Upon integrating Supabase authentication, we discovered it inherently offers a PostgreSQL database.
 This advantage implies that individual users self-hosting AppFlowy on Supabase won't require separate data storage setups.

 Each Supabase project is pre-equipped with a dedicated PostgreSQL database, which we leverage to store AppFlowy's data.

-#### Database schema
+#### Database Schema

 We utilize the Postgres database to store: